Anwar Ibrahim: Controversies and issues

+On 4 September 2023, the High Court, upon request by deputy public prosecutor Mohd Dusuki Mukhtar decided to grant a discharge not amounting to an acquittal (DNAA) on all 47 embezzlement charges against Deputy Prime Minister Ahmad Zahid Hamidi.
+This raised questions about the credibility of Anwar's reform agenda and his commitment to clean up the country's corruption-ridden politics.
+Zahid Hamidi's United Malays National Organization (UMNO) is a key component of Anwar's unity government, and the prosecutor's' decision to drop the charges caused concerns on the government's position on corruption cases.
+Specifically those involving other UMNO leaders, such as former Prime Minister Najib Razak.

+Former Malaysian Bar president Ambiga Sreenevasan and former ambassador Dennis Ignatius has questioned the anti-corruption efforts by Anwar's Pakatan Harapan-led administration.
+Freelance writer P. Gunasegaram commented on Malaysiakini that the credibility of Anwar's vow to combat corruption in Malaysia had crumbled to dust.
+However, Anwar has denied having any involvement in the court's decision and stressed the independence of Malaysia's judiciary while mentioning that then attorney-general Idrus Harun insisted on seeking a conditional discharge.
+Upon calls to discuss the case in parliament, Anwar said that Parliament should not be turned into a court proceeding and stressed the need to understand the separation of powers between the executive, legislature, and judiciary.
+In the 2023 iteration of Transparency International's corruption perception index, Malaysia placed 57th out of 108 nations with 50 points, reversing a declining trend that started in 2019.
+On the final day of 2023, The Economist contends that Anwar is wasting his opportunity.

 Political positions and views

 Anwar has advocated for Islamic democracy and has expressed hope that Malaysia be an example of democratic practices in the Muslim world.
 He has been described as a "liberal reformer, talented technocrat, genuine intellectual and perhaps even a man capable of bringing the spirit of the Arab Spring to one of Asia's largest majority Muslim nations."
 He has supported the Islamic concept of Ummah as a framework for democracy in Muslim countries, and called the three-world model "redundant" and "simplistic".
 Anwar has called for judicial independence, good governance and rejection of authoritarianism.
 During his time as a youth activist in his early career, he expressed his admiration for Philippine revolutionary José Rizal.

 During his early political career in the 1960s, Anwar said that he supported affirmative action policies for Malays due to his concern about the dominance of Malaysian Chinese in businesses, but later changed his views.
 After leaving prison, he said that he considered "Malay supremacy" a "major problem".
 Referencing longstanding affirmative action policies for Malays and other bumiputera, in 2019 he called for transitioning to "affirmative-action policies [being] premised on need instead of race" and that those living in poverty can receive government support regardless of their race.

 In 2018, The Guardian described him as a "uniting figure" for the opposition throughout his imprisonment and trials.